yuvaldori/gigaspaces-wiki-jekyll/xap101/task-execution-over-the-space.markdown

 {%summary%}{%endsummary%}
 {%section%}
 {%column width=70% %}
-OpenSpaces supports `Task` execution in an asynchronous manner, collocated with the Space (Processing Unit that started an embedded Space). `Tasks` can be executed directly on a specific cluster member using routing declarations. `Tasks` can also be executed in "broadcast" mode on all the primary cluster members concurrently and reduced to a single result on the client-side. `Tasks` are dynamic in terms of content and class definition.
+XAP supports `Task` execution in an asynchronous manner, collocated with the Space (Processing Unit that started an embedded Space). `Tasks` can be executed directly on a specific cluster member using routing declarations. `Tasks` can also be executed in "broadcast" mode on all the primary cluster members concurrently and reduced to a single result on the client-side. `Tasks` are dynamic in terms of content and class definition.
 (The `Task` does not have to be available within the space classpath.)
-Please note that this feature allow dynamic class loading at first time task is executed if your use case will require loading a class afterward, use static import or keep the type as a member, changing the task in runtime is not supported.
 {%endcolumn%}
 {%column width=30% %}
 ![Executors_task_flow_basic.jpg](/attachment_files/Executors_task_flow_basic.jpg)
 {%endcolumn%}
 {%endsection%}

-{% refer %}
-The following [example](/sbp/map-reduce-pattern---executors-example.html) demonstrates how to use the `Task` Execution API
-{% endrefer %}
+{%note%}
+Please note that this feature allows dynamic class loading the first time a task is executed.
+If your use case requires loading a class afterward, use static import or keep the type as a member, changing the task in runtime is not supported.
+{%endnote%}